jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![My solution day 16](assets/advent-2020-3/day16.jd.jpg) *Tools used: 30, run-time: 0.7s*

 The first task was to parse the input.
 This input contains a set of rules, each looking like `seat: 2-3 or 7-9`, and a set of tickets each being a comma-separated list.
-Using a Regex tool and Text to columns I ended up with:
+Using a Regex tool and Text to Columns, I ended up with:

 ![Parsed rules](assets/advent-2020-3/day16.parsedrules.jpg)